 Being a big picture thinker is not exact science: depending on whom I talk to, their understanding of the term can vary, and even when we match in our description, there is a wide range of skills and talents that fit the spectrum of big picture thinking.
 The first step is to really understand how you fit in.
 Here are some questions to help you:

 - Can you handle details?
-Or are you just completely incapable of dealing with the small stuff?
+What makes it possible for you to work on more detailed tasks?
 I, for example, can be quite detail oriented when working on my own projects, because I understand how each part fits the whole and I am free to choose what to do.
 So a big part of what I need is autonomy.
 When I have that, my capacity to handle details greatly improves.
 Where do you fall in the spectrum between being a big picture thinker and a detail oriented person?

 - Why are you drawn to thinking of the whole vs each part?
 Are you a generalist?
 Or a specialist who enjoys a higher view of her specialized knowledge?

 - How comfortable are you working with others, either in a flat hierarchy environment, or as their manager or subordinate?
 Do interpersonal dynamics affect your ability to think in big picture terms?
 What workplace culture and boundaries do you need to access your skills?

 - Are you bored with details or with routine work?
 Do you understand what that work is about?
 And if not, how can you learn to understand it better so that you can manage or delegate it more effectively?